-Leslie Cohen was raised by her single mother after her father was killed in a car accident when she was eleven.
+Leslie was raised by a single mother after her father was killed in a car accident when she was eleven.
 She learned from an early age to be self-reliant and to navigate life in unconventional ways.
-She left high school after the tenth grade to accept early enrollment at Emory University.
-Deciding that she preferred a larger university setting, she transferred first to University of Georgia at Athens and two years later to Georgia State University in Atlanta.
-Leslie left college after four years to start a printing business with her future husband, Jeff.

 Career and Family

-That first business was very challenging, but Leslie didn’t let early adversity stop her from embarking on a second venture with her husband, this time a successful commercial graphics firm.
-The couple designed collateral advertising for Fortune 500 companies for twelve years before transitioning their business to fine art in 2002.
-Leslie’s paintings are in collections across the globe.
+Though their first business ended in bankruptcy, Leslie and Jeff didn’t let early adversity stop them from embarking on a second venture, this time a successful commercial graphics firm.
+They designed collateral advertising for Fortune 500 companies for twelve years before transitioning their business to fine art in 2002.
+Leslie’s paintings are now featured in collections across the globe.

-While running a successful business and raising a family Leslie still found time to volunteer in her community and to work on issues she cared for.
-It was important for her to teach her children that each of us has a responsibility to help those around them and to stand up for their beliefs.
+While running a successful business and raising a family Leslie still found time to volunteer in her community and to work on issues she cares about.
+She found it important to teach her children that each of us has a responsibility to help those around us and to stand up for their beliefs.

 Coming To Wilmington